 - Advertising and marketing experts, as well as representatives from successful media/tech training programs.

-Panel presentations on research and trends in ownership and employment diversity will include:
+Panel presentations on research and trends in ownership and employment diversity included:

-- Competitive Hurdles for Minorities in Media exploring competitive challenges for people of color, women, small and independently owned firms in media and tech, and probing ways to level the playing field.
+- Hurdles and Opportunities in the Competitive Media/Tech Landscape, exploring competitive challenges for people of color, women, small and independently owned firms in media and tech, and probing ways to level the playing field.
 The panel will examine how to incentivize the sale of stations to diverse owners, and the policy and regulatory measures that could create more robust competition in the media industry.

-- Grooming Next-Gen Minority Leaders, CEOs & Owners, discussing best practices to cultivate the next generation of diverse media leaders, training and succession plans from college, through mid-level development to C-Suite and to ownership.
+- Grooming the Next Generation of Diverse Media Owners, discussing best practices to cultivate the next generation of diverse media leaders, training and succession plans from college, through mid-level development to C-Suite and to ownership.
 Panelists will share strategies for bringing young diverse owners into the current media landscape of streaming, apps, gaming, coding, and social media, as well as traditional broadcast radio, television, and cable ownership.

-A detailed agenda will be released prior to the event.
-The Symposium is scheduled as a hybrid event with participants both live and virtually presented.
-Attendees will have several opportunities to network and collaborate during the Symposium.
-While the Symposium is open to the public, the FCC headquarters building is not open access, and all guests must check in with and be screened by FCC security at the main entrance on L Street.
-Attendees at the Symposium will not be required to have an appointment but must otherwise comply with protocols outlined at: https://www.fcc.gov/visit.
-Additionally the Symposium will be available to the public via live feed from the FCC’s web page at www.fcc.gov/live and on the FCC’s YouTube channel.
-The public may also follow the event on Twitter@fcc or via the Commission’s Facebook page at www.facebook.com/fcc.
-Members of the public may submit questions during the panel discussions to email@example.com.
+The Symposium was scheduled as a hybrid event with participants both live and virtually presented.
+Attendees had several opportunities to network and collaborate during the Symposium.
+Additionally the Symposium was available to the public via live feed from the FCC’s web page at www.fcc.gov/live and on the FCC’s YouTube channel.
+The public was also invited to follow the event on Twitter@fcc or via the Commission’s Facebook page at www.facebook.com/fcc.
+Members of the public submitted questions during the panel discussions to email@example.com.